ldv-klever/klever/docs/dev_env_model_specs.rst

 #.
 Add required headers to the *additional header* configuration parameter.
    These headers will be added to all output models.
    For this purpose, you may create a separate header file in the specifications directory and include this single file.
 #.
-Add headers to the “headers* attribute of a specific process in the UDEMS.
+Add headers to the "headers* attribute of a specific process in the UDEMS.
    This approach works only using genericManual and linuxModule generators.

 The default value of *additional header* configuration parameter lists several files.